Amazon Marketplace Integration

 If you are working with Print on Demand products, please refer to our Print on Demand Fulfillment guide for a thorough overview of how to use Order Desk with your print on demand store.

 Will VAT taxes be included in orders from Amazon Marketplace?

 Yes, for any orders coming in from Amazon Marketplace EU, the VAT tax will not be added on as an extra tax but will instead be included in the price.
-The VAT amount will also be set as a metadata field on the order called vat_tax.
-If you are sending these orders to Shopify for fulfillment, the VAT tax will be figured into the order total in Shopify, otherwise, you can use this metadata field if you need to include or display the VAT tax amount in any templates, exports, emails, etc.
+The VAT amount will also be set as a metadata field called vat_tax on the order.
+If you are sending these orders to Shopify for fulfillment, the VAT tax will be figured into the order total in Shopify, otherwise, you can use this metadata field if you need to include or display the VAT tax amount in any templates, exports or emails.

 How do I download my FBA orders?

-Despite how it sounds, you can't download your FBA orders with the FBA integration.
-You will need to enable the Amazon Marketplace integration to import orders already fulfilled by Amazon (AFN) by FBA.
+Despite how it sounds, you cannot download FBA orders with the FBA integration.
+Instead, enable the Amazon Marketplace integration to import orders already fulfilled by Amazon (AFN) by FBA.
 Any orders coming from Amazon will be imported through the Marketplace integration, which is an order source.
 Any orders going to Amazon for fulfillment will be submitted through the FBA integration, which is a fulfillment service.
 Please read this section of this guide for more details.

 My Amazon integration won't connect to Order Desk due to an error about MWS.
 How can I fix this?